COVID FAQs update 21/10/2020

 As part of our COVID-19 response we have been busy planning to make the club as safe as possible for our members, volunteers, staff and clients when we re-open.

-The measures we have devised are based on Government and other Public Health advice.
+The measures we have devised are based on Government and other official advice.

-Here are some of the things we are doing to protect our clients and team:
+Here’s a list of some of the things we're doing to protect our clients and team:

 - One-way traffic in ski club buildings